 Today, Revon has developed a data collection platform that integrates mobile technology, Bluetooth connected medical devices and AI learning to enable patients to become more active participants in their health while allowing health plans and payers the ability to investigate how their interventions (pharmaceutical, devices, behavioral or environmental) perform in real world populations.
 Revon has also engaged with pharmacy benefit managers (PBMs), their employer clients, health insurance companies, and other risk bearing entities, as well as pharmaceutical companies in need of digital companions to their medications.

 Gaurav was part of Revon’s founding team and employee #1.
 He helped design and develop the Revon technology platform and played an active role in launching Revon’s products.
 Before Revon, Gaurav launched two internet startups which served a few thousand small business customers at their peak and also received coverage in national media.
 Gaurav started his professional career in Private Equity as a financial analyst, before leaving to pursue his passion for building stuff.
 Gaurav graduated from the Management & Technology program at University of Pennsylvania where he was also a Joseph Wharton Scholar, with degrees in Computer & Telecom engineering from the engineering school and Management from the Wharton School.
-Before diving into startups, Gaurav imagined himself an almost-made-it soccer player and captained Penn’s cricket team.
+Before diving into startups, Gaurav imagined himself an almost-made-it soccer player and captained a sports team at Penn.

 Chief Software Architect